noidexe/Enjin-Coin-Documentation/docs/wallet_daemon.md

 #### From MetaMask

-Go in account details and select "Export Private Key"
+Go into account details and select "Export Private Key"

 #### From Parity/Geth